 Yes, there are no shipping costs.
 This is true for all destinations in the world.
 Multiple prints within one order can be shipped together.

 Not from Nipponprints.
 However, should you wish to frame the ordered prints, you will have to pay for the material and also the framing if you let someone else do this.
 We mention this since these costs can be significant, depending on the materials used and the framer.
 Though this will be entirely worth it in most cases, it is something we would like new customers to be aware of before buying.

 How will Nipponprints ship the items?

-We pack the prints carefully and also send them between hardboard plates, which protects them against pressure and folding during sending.
+We pack the prints carefully using acid-free materials, in paper, then in plastic protection and then tightened between strong hardboard plates, which protects them against pressure and folding during sending.
 We use insured sending with track and trace.

 Can I return the items?

 You can return the items within 14 days after delivery to you.
 Upon return of the undamaged items we will refund the item costs as soon as possible.
 Please keep in mind that the sending costs for the return are for the customer and that responsibility for the return is with the customer too.
 As such, we recommend using the same packing materials we used to send the print to you and to chose a suitable shipping method.

 To help us to process your return swiftly and correctly we would appreciate an advance notice on email@example.com.
 You can find the return address at our contact page.